coorise/swyger/server/node-js/database/README.md

 DB_USERNAME=root
 DB_PASSWORD=
 ```

-Note: If you want to add more databases (MySQL, etc...) go in ``./src/app/config/database/typeorm/typeorm.db-list.js``
+Note: If you want to add more databases (MySQL, etc...), clone the repo then go in ``./src/app/config/database/typeorm/typeorm.db-list.js``
 And you also have to set your drive read/write ``./src/app/config/database/typeorm/data.drive-manager.js``
 - Configuration of Swyger Base
 ```